 Make-Up That Makes A Masterpiece

-As part of your face painting prep: Besides designing the face painting to suit the Halloween costume, the theme character, plus the shape of the face, there are other considerations ~ not in the least is deciding which face painting to buy.
-This article is to give you some designs, ideas and great Halloween Face Painting examples.
+OK.
+The key to making a masterpiece-kind of a face painting, is …. amazing prep.
+And that prep goes beyond having all the needed makeup, tools and props laid out.
+I mean prep as in planning: Besides designing the face painting to suit the Halloween costume, the theme character and the shape of the face, there are other considerations ~ not in the least is deciding which face painting to buy.
+I’m giving you some designs, ideas and techniques here through showcasing a couple of great Halloween Face Painting examples.

-Before I move onto examples and effects, first let talk about materials needed.
+Before I move onto actual face painting examples and effects, I first want to talk about the materials you’ll need.

 FACE PAINTING MATERIALS NEEDED

-- * Face paint.
+- Face paint (look at all your choices on Amazon).
 With so many different face paint brands to choose from, look for keywords on the label like: safe, sensitive skin, hypo-allergenic, removable, and approved.
 This is particularly important for make-up for children and teenagers, who tend to have ultra-sensitive skin.
 If you wear contact lenses make sure the products you use are user-friendly and safe for contact lens wearers.

 (BTW.
-This Usborne Book of Face Painting (How to Make) is pretty good also.
+This Usborne Book of Face Painting (see on amazon) is pretty good also.
 It does not come with paint however, but it’s inexpensive and the face painting design in this book are great.

 - Facial Cleaner/Makeup Remover.
 It is kind of common to make the mistake of not properly cleansing your face after make-up removal.
 Pay attention to this however, as costume and theater make-up can wreak havoc on sensitive skin.
 Always remember to gently remove any make-up, cleanse with a cleanser that is ideal for your skin type and follow up with a mild-astringent to remove any access residue.